Spearhead-Industries/lpm/README.md

 1. a `@lune/lpm` standalone was created with functions for handling standalone binaries.
 2. `process.args` was made mutable to allow lpm args to be removed before handing over to the entrypoint.

+LPM is not indended to be ran with the `lune run ...` / `lune-lpm run ...` notation, as such lune-lpm only exists to create the standalone for lpm.

 ## Usage

 ### Creating a Package: `init`